-Plant variety protection for plants and therefore also varieties protects intellectual property and the enormous development costs of plant breeding from unjustified imitation.
+Plant variety protection for plants and therefore also varieties protects intellectual property and the enormous development costs for plant breeding against unjustified imitation.
 It is an intellectual property right or intellectual monopoly right and not a patent.
-In 1961, to protect plant varieties, the UPOV based in Geneva (Switzerland).
-It regulates mutual recognition and the rule of law in the 70 member states or their institutions.
-In all countries there are national plant variety protection authorities where variety lists of protected varieties are available.
-First, a plant variety protection and, if a positive decision, the entry in the country-specific variety lists.
+In 1961, by protecting plant varieties UPOV based in Geneva (Switzerland).
+This regulates mutual recognition and protection under the rule of law in the 70 member states and their institutions.
+There are national plant variety protection authorities in all countries, where there are lists of varieties of the protected varieties.
+First, variety protection is applied for and, if the decision is positive, entry in the country-specific variety lists.

-The country-specific regulations on industrial property rights for plant varieties are not harmonized at EU level, which is why the different content of the regulations of the Member States apply.
-But it was according to EU Regulation Community legislation was introduced in 1994, although it co-exists with national rules, but allows for the granting of Community-wide industrial property rights in all Member States.
-The PVP Office is responsible for Community plant variety rights within the EU CPVO (Community Plant Variety Office) in Angers (France).
+The country-specific regulations for industrial property rights for plant varieties are not harmonized at EU level, which is why the different regulations of the Member States apply.
+But it was in accordance EU Regulation In 1994 a Community regulation was introduced, which exists in parallel with the national regulations, but which permits the granting of industrial property rights applicable throughout the Community in all member states.
+The Plant Variety Protection Office is responsible for Community plant variety protection within the EU CPVO (Community Plant Variety Office) in Angers (France).

-Subject varieties of all botanical genera and species, but also hybrids (interspecific crossings).
-It can be a new breed (Crossbreeding of at least two varieties) or the discovery of a natural mutation or unknown variety act.
-Protected varieties must meet internationally recognized requirements.
-These are a registrable denomination of denomination, resistance in subsequent propagations (expression of their determining characteristics must remain unchanged even after repeated multiplication), homogeneity (plants must be sufficiently similar with a few exceptions), distinctness (plants must be in at least one characteristic morphological clearly differentiate from plants of any other variety in a Member State) and novelty.
+Varieties of all botanical genera and species, but also can be subject hybrids (interspecific crossings).
+It can be a new breed (Cross breeding at least two varieties) or to discover a natural one mutation or unknown variety.
+Protectable varieties must meet internationally recognized requirements.
+These are a variety name that can be entered, consistency in subsequent propagations (the characteristics of their decisive characteristics must remain unchanged even after repeated propagation), homogeneity (plants must have the same properties with a few exceptions), distinctness (plants must have at least one characteristic morphological from plants of any other variety of a member state) and novelty.

-In one over several growing seasons ongoing variety testing at various sites will be in Germany and Austria the land-cultural value (more achievement opposite comparable other kinds) determined.
-Such exists when there is an improvement for cultivation, in particular resistance against harmful organisms such as fungal diseases, for the recovery of the crop or crop products.
+In one over several growing seasons ongoing variety testing at different locations is in Germany and Austria the agricultural value (higher performance compared to other comparable varieties).
+Such exists when there is an improvement for the cultivation, in particular resistance against harmful organisms such as fungal diseases, for the recovery of the crop or crop products.
 The results lead to a technical test report and the UPOV variety description.
-The plant variety protection applies only to the state for which it was requested, or for EU member states for the entire EU after a corresponding request to the CPVO.
+Plant variety protection only applies to the country for which it was applied for, or to EU member states for the entire EU after a corresponding application to the CPVO.
 If the test result is positive, plant variety protection is granted and the variety is entered in the plant variety protection role.
-The protection period may be up to 30 years for grape varieties.
-The protected variety may only be propagated and marketed by the breeder and its licensees.
+The protection period for grape varieties can be up to 30 years.
+The protected variety may only be propagated and marketed by the breeder and his licensees.

-In accordance with the EU regulation, each Member State is responsible for classifying the grape varieties used.
-Here are country and region individual the approved for wine production and for the production of quality wine defined suitable grape varieties.
-A preliminary stage is the approval for Wine and country wine Restrictions exist only with respect to hybrids (see Quality wine-grape varieties ).
-The varieties are listed in the country-specific lists of varieties with descriptions of their characteristics with quite similar characteristics, although inclusion in this list requires plant variety protection.
+According to the EU regulation, each member state is responsible for classifying the grape varieties used.
+The country-specific and regional-specific are approved for wine production and for the production of quality wine suitable grape varieties.
+A preliminary stage provides approval for Wine and country wine There are only restrictions with regard to hybrids (see under Quality wine-grape varieties ).
+The varieties are listed in the country-specific variety lists with a description of their properties with very similar characteristics, whereby inclusion in this list requires variety protection.

-In Germany the grape varieties authorized here are classified in the "descriptive grape variety list" of the Bundessortenamt according to their purpose of use:
+In Germany the grape varieties permitted here are classified in the "Descriptive Grape Variety List" of the Federal Plant Variety Office according to their intended use:

-These are described here in detail with viniculture-relevant characteristics and properties and their expression is evaluated by numbers expressed in numbers (mostly in the range 1 to 9).
-That's among other things Austriebs- and Maturity date; Inclination to Epicormic shoot formation and Verrieseln; Susceptibility to fungal diseases such as Botrytis, True and false mildew; Beer texture; Mostgewicht; earnings as well as wintry frost hardiness,
+These are described here in detail with winegrowing features and characteristics and their expression is assessed by marks expressed in numbers (mostly in the range 1 to 9).
+These are, among other things Austriebs- and Maturity date; Tendency to Epicormic shoot formation and Verrieseln; Susceptibility to fungal diseases such as Botrytis, Real and wrong mildew; Beer texture; Mostgewicht; earnings as well as wintry frost hardiness,

-In Austria become the approved wine grapes, table grapes and Unterlagsreben in the "Austrian Rebsortenverzeichnis", a database of the Klosterneuburger Weinbauinstitutes (Lower Austria) described.
-Here are also the DNA profile, the berry taste, the tendency of the berries to burst after rainfall, the regeneration after spring frost, as well as pictures of sheet. grape, Berry, core and shoot tip contain.
+In Austria the approved wine grapes, table grapes and rootstocks in the "Austrian Grape Variety Directory", a database of the Klosterneuburg Wine Institute (Lower Austria).
+Here are also those DNA profile, the berry taste, the tendency of the berries to burst after precipitation, the regeneration after spring frost, as well as pictures of sheet. grape, Berry, core and shoot tip contain.

-Two databases of the institute for vine breeding Geilweilerhof in Siebeldingen (Palatinate Germany) contain comprehensive information and references from well over 10,000 grape varieties, in many of them also with respect to the DNA profiles (see also under VIVC ).
-In the figurative glossary There are lists of contained grape variety descriptions with hyperlinks under the two keywords new breed (around 1,000) and vine (with the top 150).
-Overall, the glossary describes about 1,700 grape varieties, each with its own keyword.
-These can also have about 3,000 Synonyms (Aliases) or homonyms searched / found.
+Two databases of the Institute for Vine Breeding Geilweilerhof in Siebeldingen (Palatinate-Germany) contains extensive information and literature references from well over 10,000 grape varieties, many of which also refer to the DNA profiles (see also under VIVC ).
+In the representational glossary there are lists of the grape variety descriptions contained with hyperlinks under the two keywords new breed (around 1,000) and vine (with the top 150).
+A total of around 1,700 grape varieties are described in the glossary, each with its own keyword.
+These can also be around 3,000 Synonyms (Alias names) or homonyms searched / found.

-All aids, works and measures in the vineyard during the growth cycle one finds below Weingarten Care, Complete listings of the numerous cellar techniques, as well as a list of wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword Weingesetz .
+All tools, work and measures in the vineyard during the growth cycle can be found at Weingarten Care, Complete lists of the numerous cellar techniques, as well as a list of the wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+Extensive wine law information is available under the keyword Weingesetz .